Cassette tape: Audio

 The Compact Cassette originally was intended for use in dictation machines.
 In this capacity, some later-model cassette-based dictation machines could also run the tape at half speed (15/16 in/s) as playback quality was not critical.
 The cassette soon became a medium for distributing prerecorded music—initially through the Philips Record Company (and subsidiary labels Mercury and Philips in the US).
 As of 2009, one still found cassettes used for a variety of purposes, such as journalism, oral history, meeting and interview transcripts, audio books, and so on.
 Police are still big buyers of cassette tapes, as some lawyers "don't trust digital technology for interviews".
 However, they are starting to give way to Compact Discs and more "compact" digital storage media.
-Prerecorded cassettes were also employed as a way of providing chemotherapy information to recently diagnosed cancer patients as studies found anxiety and fear often gets in the way of the information processing.
+Prerecorded cassettes were also employed as a way to provide chemotherapy information to recently diagnosed cancer patients as studies found anxiety and fear often interferes with information processing.

 The cassette quickly found use in the commercial music industry.
 One artifact found on some commercially produced music cassettes was a sequence of test tones, called SDR (Super Dynamic Range, also called XDR, or eXtended Dynamic Range) soundburst tones, at the beginning and end of the tape, heard in order of low frequency to high.
 These were used during SDR/XDR's duplication process to gauge the quality of the tape medium.
 Many consumers objected to these tones since they were not part of the recorded music.

 Leveraging high-speed duplication machines manufactured by companies such as Telex, Otari, and Sony, cassettes were widely used by the Christian faith community for sermon duplication during the 1970s-1990s.
 One ministry claims a quantity and distribution of "almost 9 million cassettes in 42 languages".
 Duplication was obsoleted during the 1980s-1990s when Compact Disc duplication and compressed digital audio files were popularized.